 Excessive Leaning

 While some trees naturally lean, a sudden or significant tilt can indicate root instability or weakening soil support.
 Exposed or damaged roots can also signal serious issues.
-You will want to have a tree care expert evaluate the situation and decide if the tree can be saved with bracing or if it would be best to cut it down.
+You will want to have an ISA-certified arborist evaluate the situation and decide if the tree can be saved with bracing or if it would be best to cut it down.

 Insect Activity